penpot/penpot/README.md

 # PENPOT #

 We’re excited to share that Uxbox is now Penpot!
 We’re changing the name, but keeping the same project essence.
-Stay in the loop for more news comming early 2021.
+Stay in the loop for more news coming early 2021.
 Alpha release is close!

 ![PENPOT](https://raw.githubusercontent.com/penpot/penpot/develop/docs/screenshot.png)